rocky-linux/documentation/docs/guides/communications/asterisk_installation.md

 ### Create user & group

-You will need a specific user and group just for asterisk.
+You will need a specific user and group just for Asterisk.
 Create them now:

 ```bash
 groupadd asterisk